aws-observability/terraform-aws-observability-accelerator/docs/eks/multiaccount.md

 }
 ```

-> [!NOTE]
+!!! note
-> The IAM roles in Account 1 and Account 2 (EKS cluster accounts) should have permissions to perform kubernetes API operations against your EKS clusters.
+    The IAM roles in Account 1 and Account 2 (EKS cluster accounts) should have permissions to perform kubernetes API operations against your EKS clusters.
 For more info, please review documentation for [enabling IAM principal access to your clusters](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html)

 #### 2. EKS clusters in multiple AWS Accounts

-Using the example [eks-cluster-with-vpc](../../examples/eks-cluster-with-vpc/), create two EKS clusters with the below names in two different AWS accounts:
+Using the example [eks-cluster-with-vpc](https://aws-observability.github.io/terraform-aws-observability-accelerator/helpers/new-eks-cluster/), create two EKS clusters with the below names in two different AWS accounts:

 1.  `eks-cluster-1` (Account 1)